telerik/maui-docs/installation/windows/scaffoldings.md

 To add the desired screen to your MAUI application:

 1. Open the project in Visual Studio.
-1. Right-click on the name of the project.
+1. Right-click the name of the project.
 1. From the popup menu select `Telerik UI for .NET MAUI` -> `Add new Scaffolded Item`.
 ![.NET MAUI Scaffolding dialog](images/scaffolding-vs-dialog.png)